muhammad-fiaz/zon.zig/README.md

 - `Document.saveWithBackup(path)` - Save and create a `.bak` backup of the previous file
 - `Document.saveIfChanged()` - Only write when contents differ (normalizes trailing newline; returns `true` if a write occurred)

-These helpers are documented in the new guide at `docs/guide/file-operations.md` and have example usage in `examples/file_operations.zig`.

 ---